What is a stock option?

 What is a strike price?

-The price at which the owner of an option can purchase (call) or sell (put) the underlying stock.
-Used interchangeably with striking price, strike, or exercise price.Back to top
+The strike price is the price at which an option holder can purchase (call) or sell (put) the underlying stock, sometimes called striking price, strike or exercise price.Back to top

 Why is the XYZ 50 strike call option quote showing a last trade of $10.50 when XYZ is trading at $68 a share?
 Shouldn’t the call option at least be trading near the $18 of intrinsic value?

-The “last trade” price may not represent a trade that has occurred within the current trading session.
-Trade prices posted as the last trade may have occurred several hours, days or weeks ago.
-That "last" may be misleading because many options do not trade every minute.
-Therefore, you will want to take a closer look at the option's current quoted bid and ask price.
-The current bid and ask prices are a better indication of the option's current market price than the last trade, and may offer a more accurate market valuation of any particular option.Back to top
+The last trade price may not reflect a recent trade.
+Although there will be a bid and an ask for options, they may not trade every minute, so trade prices posted as last trade may have occurred several hours, days or weeks ago.
+Therefore, many investors will use the option's current quoted bid and ask price as a better indicator of the option's current market value.
+This may offer a more accurate market valuation of any particular option.Back to top

 - Free, unbiased options education

 - Learn in-person and online

 - Advance at your own pace